Patrick J. McDonough

-Patrick J. "Sonny" McDonough (April 29, 1911 – June 9, 1980) was an American politician who served as a member of the Massachusetts Governor's Council and the Massachusetts House of Representatives.
+Patrick Joseph "Sonny" McDonough (April 29, 1911 – June 9, 1980) was an American politician who served as a member of the Massachusetts Governor's Council and the Massachusetts House of Representatives.

 Early life and career

-McDonough was born on April 29, 1911 in South Boston.
+McDonough was born on April 29, 1911, in South Boston.
 He dropped out of high school to support his family after his father became ill.
 Prior to entering politics he worked in a sugar refinery and was an electrician's helper.
 He also tutored in law for three years and was an assistant clerk to Judge William J. Day, father of Louise Day Hicks.

 Political career

 On his 21st birthday, McDonough was elected chairman of the Ward 7 Democratic Committee.
 In 1934 he was elected to the Democratic State Committee.
 From 1935 to 1943 he was its vice-chairman.
 In 1940 he was hired by the Congress of Industrial Organizations's political action committee to run its organizing drive in New England.

 From 1941 to 1947, McDonough was a member of the Massachusetts House of Representatives.
 In 1949 he was a candidate for Mayor of Boston.
 He finished third with 7% of the vote behind John Hynes and James Michael Curley.

 In 1946, McDonough was elected to the Massachusetts Governor's Council.
 In 1964 he fought against an effort to reduce the Council's power.
 The effort was unsuccessful, as a referendum that greatly reduced the council's powers passed.
 In 1975 he led a successful fight against Governor Michael Dukakis bid to eliminate the council.
 He also fought against Walter Jay Skinner's nomination for a Superior Court judgeship.
-Skinner, as assistant attorney general, had prosecuted several of McDonough's fellow councilor for extortion.
+Skinner, as assistant attorney general, had prosecuted several of McDonough's fellow councilors for extortion.

 McDonough was a candidate for Governor of Massachusetts in 1954 and 1956, but lost the Democratic nomination at the party's convention both times.